Someone recently sent me this comment;

-“….how can you even write about trading, since you admit that you blew up on a trade.
+“How can you even write about trading, since you admit that you’ve blown up on trades.
 You’re not a real trader, you’re a douchebag!”

-A couple things came to mind when I read this.
+A couple of things came to mind when I read this.
 First off, I resent being called a douchebag.
 I am really more of an asshole than a douchebag.
-Secondly, doesn’t my grandmother have better things to do with her time?
+Second, doesn’t my grandmother have better things to do with her time?

-The question of what a “real trader” is and if I deserve that title is probably a blog post of its own, but it did get me to thinking about what it means to do a “trade”.
+The question of what a “real trader” is and who deserves that title probably warrants a blog post of its own, but it did get me thinking about the larger meaning of the word “trade.”

-With that in mind I have five “trades” that standout in my life.
+With that in mind, I have five monster “trades” that stand out in my life.

 1. “The Perfect Entry”

-The post high school graduation period is critical in a young man’s life.
-There is a lot of pressure to enter into a choice that will often determine the direction of the rest of your life, and I was feeling that pressure in spades.
-Worse yet it felt as if the window to make that decision was closing.
+Post high school graduation there was a lot of pressure for me to choose a path – one which would decide the direction of the rest of my life – and I was feeling that pressure in spades.
+Worse yet, it felt as if the window to make that decision was closing rapidly.

 2. “Cutting My Losses”

 I loved her as much as I could have loved someone at that time and early on I thought there was a future for us.
-But if Kim Kardashian has taught us anything, it is that love can take unexpected turns and often goes bad.
+But if Katy Perry has taught us anything, it’s that love can take unexpected turns and often goes bad.

 3. “Rolling A Position Forward”

-I conferred with a good friend of mine just to make sure I had my position down pat.
-I had her pretend she was my future wife, throwing everything she could at me to try to change my mind, but I held fast.
+I asked a friend of mine help me practice my spiel, just to make sure I had it down pat.
+She pretended she was my future wife and threw every argument she could at me, trying to change my mind, but I was solid.

-I decided to have “the talk” at an international food court near my office.
-It was my favored spot to break bad news to my girlfriends as it was crowded with office workers during lunch making the likelihood of an ugly scene less likely, and the Italian joint had a great calzone.
+I decided it was time to have “the talk,” so we met at an international food court near my office during lunch hour.
+It was a good place to news to give bad news as it was always crowded, making the chances of ugly scene less likely, plus the Italian joint had a great calzone.